How to save for retirement

 - Find a side gig.
 If you don’t see any cost-cutting options, you could instead look into a side hustle.
 Whether you decide on freelance work, a part-time job or passive income, a few extra hours each week can result in a healthy deposit directly into your savings.

 It’s important to integrate saving into your budget now.
 Americans’ biggest financial regret is not saving for retirement sooner, according to a Bankrate survey.
 You want to get your money working for you – compounding your gains – as soon as possible.

 The irony of retirement savings is that you need to start young.
 To fully enjoy the power of compound interest you need to maximize the years you give yourself to save.
 By the end of your 20s, aim to have as much in your retirement accounts as you earn in a year.

 Build your emergency fund

 Start small.
-Financial advisers recommend you have six months’ worth of essential expenses stowed away in a high-yielding savings account.
+Financial advisors recommend you have six months’ worth of essential expenses stowed away in a high-yield savings account.
 That’s a rather daunting task for someone just starting out in their career.